-If you are having a problem with a psychiatric medication, call the prescribing provider.
+If you are having a problem with a psychiatric medication, call the prescribing provider or seek consultation at a pharmacy.
 If your problem is urgent or involves serious side effects, call or go to Health Services between 8:30 a.m. – 5:00 p.m. or call or go to the Spartanburg Regional Hospital Emergency Department (864-560-6000 or 911).

 - Spartanburg Regional Hospital Emergency Department (864-560-6000 or 911)

-Located on 101 E. Wood St., the emergency department can provide immediate care for severe crises such as drug or alcohol overdoses or serious suicidal thoughts.
-Students may call 503-7777 for ambulance service to the hospital.
+Located on 101 E. Wood St., the Emergency Department can provide immediate care for severe crises such as drug or alcohol overdoses or serious suicidal thoughts.
+Students may call 864-503-7777 for ambulance service to the hospital.
 (There is a fee.)

 - Carolina Center for Behavioral Health (800-866-4673)